-- Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the Scheme not materialise, from the EPA; - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (within the proposed PCAS) will be applied to Bloomhill Bog.
+• Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the Scheme not materialise, from the EPA;

+- Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies (within the proposed PCAS) will be applied to Bloomhill Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See BNM-DR-23-15-05 Bloomhill Bog: Enhanced Rehabilitation Measures for an indicative view of the application of different rehabilitation methodologies); - A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures has been carried out, with no significant issues identified; - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation will be carried out.
-The results of this assessment will be incorporated into the rehabilitation plan to minimise known archaeological disturbance, where needed; - A review of issues that may constrain rehabilitation such as amenity, forestry, other land-uses, known rights of way, archaeology, turbary, and existing land agreements will be carried out and incorporated into the rehabilitation plan, where needed; - A review of remaining milled peat stocks will be carried out.
+(See BNM-DR-23-15-05 Bloomhill Bog: Enhanced Rehabilitation Measures for an indicative view of the application of different rehabilitation methodologies); - A review of remaining milled peat stocks will be carried out.
+Some peat stock remains on the site.
 All peat stocks will eventually be removed.
-It is expected that peat stocks will be removed from this site over several years. - An ecological appraisal of the potential impacts of the planned rehabilitation such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc will be carried out. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - Carry out an Appropriate Assessment of the Rehabilitation Plan.
-Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site in accordance with the phasing and timeframe of the rehabilitation plan. - Track delivery of mitigation measures (AA), if needed, and other environmental control measures during the implantation of the rehabilitation plan.
+It is expected that peat stocks will be removed from this site over several years. - A drainage management assessment of the proposed enhanced rehabilitation measures has been carried out, any issues identified resolved and the rehabilitation plan adapted, where required. - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation has been carried out.
+The results of this assessment has been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where possible. - A review of issues that may constrain rehabilitation such as known rights of way, turbary and existing land agreements has been carried out.
+There is some known turbary on this bog. - An ecological appraisal of the potential impacts of the planned rehabilitation on the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) will be carried out.
+The scheduling of rehabilitation operations will be adapted, where required. - Ensure all activities comply with the environmental protection requirements of the IPC Licence. - An Appropriate Assessment of the Rehabilitation Plan has been carried out.
+(Note that the rehabilitation plan for Bloomhill Bog went to Stage 2, NIS).
+See Bloomhill Decommissioning and Rehabilitation Plan Addendum 1 for more details. - Track implementation and enforcement of the relevant IPC Licence conditions, and other environmental control measures during the implantation of the rehabilitation plan.